Skip to content ↓

 Welcome to our Reception Class Page.

-The Summer Term is here and we would like to share with you a summary of what your child is learning in class.
+The Autumn Term is here and we would like to share with you a summary of what your child is learning in class.
 We would also like to share some ways that you can support your child at home.

 Personal, Social and Emotional Development